Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparing probes

 Figure \ref{fig:money_plot} also enables a direct comparison between the probes that we have investigated in this work.
 It is important to keep in mind that our analysis includes an additional $\approx10\%$ uncertainty budget due to ill-conditioning, and the differences among statistics should be interpreted in light of this.
-It is also worth noting that both MFs and BNs required very aggressive tail cuts to achieve a valid Gaussian approximation, hence being slightly penalized in comparison with the other probes.
+It is also worth noting that both MFs and BNs required very aggressive tail cuts to achieve a valid Gaussian approximation, and hence they are slightly penalized in comparison with the other probes.
 Among the topological estimators, the MFs yield tighter parameter constraints on $\sigma_8$, with improvements of approximately $14\%$ and $27\%$ compared to BNs and peaks, respectively.
 In the case of $w_0$, BNs slightly outperform MFs by about $8\%$, while both estimators show $17\%$ and $7\%$ improvements over peaks, respectively.
 It is worth noting that MFs and BNs are specifically designed to capture partially uncorrelated information, as hinted by the small degeneracy difference in their Fisher ellipses.
 Their combination is therefore expected to yield additional gains in a more comprehensive analysis.
 Furthermore, the peaks analysis could be enhanced by exploring the redshift evolution of WL peaks, which is also largely insensitive to baryonic effects (\citealp{Broxterman:2024cam}).

-The 1-point statistics, namely the PDF and the $\ell1$-norm, exhibit comparable constraining power, as both probe similar features of the convergence field.\inlinecomment{\JHD{This should have been said much earlier}} However, the PDF proves slightly more efficient in extracting this information, requiring shorter DVs.
+The one-point statistics, namely the PDF and the $\ell1$-norm, exhibit comparable constraining power, as both probe similar features of the convergence field.
+However, the PDF proves slightly more efficient in extracting this information, requiring shorter DVs.